in

 The dining room, on the other hand, is best suited for something brighter and livelier to make your mealtimes at the dining table come to life.
 See more types of dining tables here.

-Floor Mats or Carpeting
+Frame the Spaces With Floor Mats or Carpeting

-Wall Panels
+Designate Areas With Wall Panels

-They won’t be taking up any floor space so you won’t end up making the space feel compact or caved in but they separate the spaces in an effective and visually appealing manner.
+They won’t be taking up any floor space, so you won’t end up making the space feel compact or caved in, but they separate the spaces in an effective and visually appealing manner.

 Opting for wood or something that has warm tones can really appeal to you if you want to have organic elements in your home.

-Accent Walls
+Draw Focus With Accent Walls

-Apartment living room interior with blue walls wood floors a large couch and dining area with decorated ceiling pendant lights and an open balcony door If you have a compact space for your living and dining room but aren’t quite fond of wall panels, you can opt for accent walls instead.
+If you have a compact space for your living and dining room but aren’t quite fond of wall panels, you can opt for accent walls instead.
 A change of color in the walls immediately gives off the vibe of a change of scenery and by extension, a change of function for the space.

 There’s a wide variety of paints and finishes for you to choose from in the market that can attain the exact vibe and look you’re going for in your living and dining room combo project.

-Mixed-up Furniture Styles
+Try Mixed-up Furniture Styles

-Open space living and dining room with matching coffee and dining table concrete accent wall white couch sheer curtains large pendant light and wooden parquet floor You can effectively separate your living from your dining room by simply switching up the furniture choices.
+You can effectively separate your living from your dining room by simply switching up the furniture choices.

 Go for something more classic for your living room and modernize your dining room furniture to really mark out the distinction or vice versa.
 The contrast creates a beautiful backdrop between the old and the new.